openstack/python-openstackclient/doc/source/command-objects/image.rst

     Sort output by selected keys and directions(asc or desc) (default: name:asc), multiple keys and directions can be specified separated by comma

-.. option:: --limit <limit>
+.. option:: --limit <num-images>

     Maximum number of images to display.

+    *Image version 2 only*

-.. option:: --marker <marker>
+.. option:: --marker <image>

-    The last image (name or ID) of the previous page.
+    The last image of the previous page.
 Display list of images after marker.
-Display all images if not specified.
+Display all images if not specified. (name or ID)

+    *Image version 2 only*

 image remove project
 --------------------